Table of Contents

 4. Scaling

-Multiplication of meter data (index) by a scalar value.
+Multiplication of counting data (indexes) by a scalar value.

 b.
 Site Rules